ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 ## When Does Bootstrapping Finish?

 So we have seen [the bootstrap mechanics](the-bootstrap-mechanics) for a single chain or DAG.
-However Avalanche hosts multiple chains in the Primary Network as well as multiple subnets, each with possibly multiple chains.
+However our node must bootstrap the three Primary Network chains as well as every Subnet it tracks, each with possibly multiple chains.
 So when these chains are bootstrapped?
 When does the whole node bootstrapping finish?

-We mentioned already that the P-chain will fully bootstrap first, before any other chain.
-Then the C-chain, X-chain and any other chain in explicitly tracked subnets will start bootstrapping.
-They will proceed in parallel, each connecting to their own validators.
+We mentioned already that the P-chain will fully bootstrap first, before any other chain and Subnet.
+Then the Primary Network C-chain and X-chain as well as any other chain in tracked Subnets will start bootstrapping.
+They will proceed in parallel, each connecting to their validators.

+Our node declares a Subnet bootstrapped when all of its chains have completed bootstrap.
+This is true for both the Primary Network and other tracked Subnets.
+Note that different Subnets are independent in this regards: some Subnets may have transition into normal operations, validating new transactions and adding new containers on top of their frontier, while other Subnets are still bootstrapping.

-Note that different chains may finish bootstrapping at different times.
-Also the node won't transition to normal operation mode, fully validating the network, until all the tracked chains have finish bootstrapping.
-This opens up the possibility that a specific chain, maybe longer then other or with more complex operations to execute blocks, hangs the other chains.
-What's worse, since other validators will carry on validating and adding new blocks or vertexes on top of retrieved frontiers, these chains may fall back with respect to the new, ever moving, current frontier.
+However within a single Subnet all chains must wait for the slowest of them to complete bootstrapping.
+So the chain with longest history or the most complex operations could effectively stall the other chains in the same subnet.
+What's worse, since the subnet validators will carry on accepting new transactions and adding new containers on top of retrieved frontiers, these chains may fall back with respect to the new, ever moving, current frontier.

+Our avalanche node mitigates this situation by restarting bootstrap for chains who are waiting for the whole subnet to finish bootstrapping.
+These chains will go again through the frontier retrieval and container downloading phases to reduce their distance from the ever moving current frontier till the slowest chain has done with its first bootstrap run.

+Then our node will be finally ready to validate the network.

 ## Enters State Sync